Baroque coat of arms, painted and gilded, late 17th century.

 The coat of arms is divided into two parts:

-- Right : Royal figure, crowned, dressed in red, on a silver field with red pales.
+• On the right : a crowned royal figure, dressed in red, on a silver field with red pales.

 Above, a banner bears the motto "Moderata Durant" .

-The whole is surrounded by a baroque frame in carved and gilded wood , with scrolls and volutes.
-Despite wear and chips, the original polychromy remains clearly legible and gives the whole a great authenticity.
+The whole is surrounded by a baroque frame of carved and gilded wood , with scrolls and volutes.
+Despite wear and chips, the original polychromy remains clearly legible and gives the piece a great deal of authenticity.

 The motto “Moderata Durant”